minkey1/branch-manager/Readme.md

 ## Compreface
 Probably most complex one to run, compreface is a separate server that runs locally on docker and communicates with other apps through its api, run
+Download the Compreface_1.2.0.zip from https://github.com/exadel-inc/CompreFace/releases and extract it somewhere safe(maybe inside the project folder itself)

- `$ cd Comprefaces` - to make sure you are inside the directory `$ docker-compose up -d` - creates and runs the docker file
+ `$ cd /path/inside/extracted/directory` - to make sure you are inside the directory `$ docker-compose up -d` - creates and runs the docker file

 Now,